vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 ## Cross-attention Implmentation
 Have a look at [CrossAttention implementation](https://github.com/huggingface/diffusers/blob/4125756e88e82370c197fecf28e9f0b4d7eee6c3/src/diffusers/models/cross_attention.py) in Diffusers library, which can generate images with **Stable Diffusion**.
-In this case the cross-attention is used to **condition a transformers inside a UNet layer** for image generation.
+In this case the cross-attention is used to **condition transformers inside a UNet layer with a text prompt for image generation**.
 The constructor shows, how we can also have **different dimensions** and if you step through with a debugger, you will also see the **different sequence length between the two modalities** .

 ```python